 The climb to the summit is neither long nor arduous - it can be a gentle half day outing, or a quick up and down in less than two hours.
 The views up and down the Sound of Raasay are very good from the top, and it is also a great vantage point above Portree and Loch Portree.

 Navigation is easy, and there are many different routes to the top.
 Some are rough, some are steep, but several are very easy indeed.
 For a pleasant walk, you can start and finish at the very pretty bay at Camastianavaig, where there is parking by the shore at NG508389.
 From the picnic tables by the beach head north-east along the road.
-Just after the first house on your right, take an ungated track that has a small sign reading ‘Hill Path’.
+Just after the first house on your right, take an ungated track on the left that begins with a short flight of wood-framed steps.

 At the end of the track, a path continues through a pedestrian gate and onto the hill.
 From there, take the path that follows a rising traverse to the right, climbing to the foot of the crags above.
 The path - often looking little more than a sheep track - continues to rise gently with great views back down to the bay until it reaches the end of the hill's south ridge above the Sound of Raasay.
 Now you are on the edge of the escarpment and the going is excellent.
 Just follow the obvious line up the sheep-cropped grass to the trig point and the small cairn on the top.